-Effective April 7th, GoLine Route #15 was TEMPORARILY SUSPENDED due to COVID-19 and reduced ridership.
+April 7th, GoLine Route #15 was TEMPORARILY SUSPENDED.

-Effective Saturday, April 11th, GoLine will TEMPORARILY SUSPEND SATURDAY SERVICE along all routes.
+Saturday, April 11th, GoLine TEMPORARILY SUSPENDED SATURDAY SERVICE along all routes.

 Our volunteers, clients and staff are at the heart of all we do.
 Your safety and health are paramount.
 As this global pandemic progresses, other procedures may be implemented.
 We will keep you informed as often as possible.
 Thank you for your continued support and compliance as we prepare and respond to the situation.